 Pro-Tips

-- Make sure the rice is submerged in water before cooking.
-This should happen anyway if you follow the ratio mentioned in the recipe.
+• Make sure the rice is submerged in water before cooking.
+If you follow the ratio mentioned in the recipe, this should happen anyway.

-- I highly recommend using a stainless steel bowl for pot-in-pot cooking.
-If using a glass bowl, make sure it is oven safe and approved for pressure cooking.
+• I highly recommend using a stainless steel bowl for pot-in-pot cooking.
+If using a glass bowl, ensure it is oven-safe and approved for pressure cooking.
 You will need to add 3-4 minutes more cooking time with a glass bowl.

 Pairing Rice with Other Dishes

-If you are making rice for dinner, most likely you will be eating it with a main dish – which could be a stir fry, curry, lentil or a soup.
+If you are making rice for dinner, most likely, you will be eating it with a main dish – which could be a stir fry, curry, lentil, or soup.

 When cooking rice with an entree, consider the cooking time for the entree.
-If it takes 5-12 minutes to cook the entree, then cook white rice pot-in-pot with the entree in the main insert.
+If cooking the entree takes 5-12 minutes, then cook white rice pot-in-pot with the entree in the main insert.

 However, if the entree needs over 20 minutes to cook, then I would suggest cooking pot-in-pot brown rice with the entree.